nikolaDrljaca/xurl/README.md

 1. URL shortening - create a unique URL
 2. URL redirection
 3. Link analytics (number of clicks)
-4. Custom links - instead of randomly generated characters
+4. Custom links instead of randomly generated characters

 Non-functional requirements (technical):
 1. Minimize redirect latency—consider 301/302 status codes for cashing.
 This can interfere with analytics
 2. How many URLs should the system support?
-Lets say 1 billion -> We want 7 characters for keys, gives ~ 8b combinations (for 26 ascii characters)
+Example 1B → We want 7 characters for keys, gives ~ 8b combinations (for 26 ascii characters)
 3. High-Read Low-Write service
-4. URL shortening strategy - how are keys created?
+4. URL shortening strategy, how are keys created?

 ### API / Database Design